 Mayan Museum of Cancun Exhibits

-The galleries are located on an elevated platform that’s about 26 feet high.
-You can climb the ramp or take the elevator to get here.
+The galleries are located on an elevated platform about 26 feet high.
+You can climb the ramp or take the elevator to reach them.

 Here’s what each of these galleries holds.